-Contract name: Contract no: Inspection undertaken by: Date / Time Locat Location of inspection / Description of works Corrective actions are needed pl I confirm that no issues were iden tion This topic does not relate to any Topic Tick this box Tick this box Tick this box 1 Avoiding public transp oort - is adequate parking available on site?
-2 Entrance to site - are th nere hand-washing facilities available?
-3 Has the site stopped al l non-essential visitors?
+Contract name: Contract no: Inspection undertaken by: Date / Time Locat Location of inspection / Description of works Corrective actions are needed ple 0350 500 830 I confirm that no issues were idea tion This topic does not relate to any 1011 Topic This topic accuracy to the control of the control o Tick this box Tick this box Tick this box 1 Avoiding public transp ort - is adequate parking available on site?
+2 Entrance to site - are th ere hand-washing facilities available?
+3 Has the site stopped al I non-essential visitors?
 4 Has the site introduced staggered start and finish times to reduce contact and congestion?
-5 Have signing-in systems been sanitised?
+5 Have signing-in system ns been sanitised?
 6 Are site access points being monitored to ensure physical distancing?
 7 Is the 2m physical distancing rule being adhered to at all times and if not, have you considered if the activity needs to continue and if it does, has it been risk assessed?
-8 8 Does the site regularly clean common contact surfaces in office areas e.g. screens, telephone handsets?
-9 9 Has the site reduced the number of people in attendance at site inductions holding them outdoors wherever possible 10 10 Are delivery drivers remaining in their vehicles?
+8 Does the site regularly clean common contact surfaces in office areas e.g. screens, telephone handsets?
+9 Has the site reduced the number of people in attendance at site inductions holding them outdoors wherever possible?
+10 Are delivery drivers remaining in their vehicles?
 If not, are they able to wash hands before unloading?
-Image: Comparison of the second secon 11 Is soap and hot water readily available?
+11 Is soap and hot water readily available?
 12 2 Is there a monitoring system in place for hand washing facilities to ensure regular cleaning and supplies?
 13 Are there enough rubbish bins for hand towels?
 14 Are all microwaves, kettles and small appliances constantly cleaned in between use?
-15 5 Has the number of operatives been calculated to use the rest areas and keep 2m apart and have break times been staggered?
+15 Has the number of operatives been calculated to use the rest areas and keep 2m apart and have break times been staggered?
 16 Are hand sanitisers available at the entrance to any room where people eat?
-17 Are smoking areas within site available with sanitising and or hand-washing as it is no longer acceptable to smoke on a public road outside of the site due to physical distancing? moke on a 18 Are all tables cleaned in between use?
-19 ls rubbish put straight i into bin and not left for others to clear up?
-20 Is there any physical we ork taking place that requires contact or close proxi mity'?
+17 Are smoking areas within site available with sanitising and or hand-washing as it is no longer acceptable to smoke on a public road outside of the site due to physical distancing?
+18 8 Are all tables cleaned in between use?
+19 ls rubbish put straight into bin and not left for others to clear up?
+20 Is there any physical we ork taking place that requires contact or close proxir mity'?
 Is a Risk Assessment in place ?
 21 Waste management 22 Is reusable PPE being cleaned at the end of the day?
-23 Is the cleaning regime documented and does it taking into account taps and washing facilities, door handles and push plates, toilet flush and seats, handrails on staircases? and push
+23 Is the cleaning regime documented and does it taking into account taps and washing facilities, door handles and push plates, toilet flush and seats, handrails on staircases?